 Covering the Wreath

-With the right side of your wreath body piece you created facing you, wrap the wreath body piece around the wreath form so the long ends touch and the stitches line up.
-Using a long length of yarn threaded onto a tapestry needle, mattress stitch the long ends together, working through the ends of the rows.
+- With the right side of your Wreath Body piece facing you, wrap the Wreath Body piece around the wreath form so the long ends touch in the center of the wreath form and the stitches line up.

+- Using a long length of yarn threaded onto a tapestry needle, seam the long ends together (I recommend using mattress stitch for the most invisible seam), working through the ends of the rows.
 If you’re using the lights, make sure that the short ends of your wreath body start and end where your lights start and end so that you can make sure the battery pack can be left on the outside of the wreath.
-When you reach the end, sew the two ends together and leave a small space for the cord for the battery pack.
-FO and weave in ends.

 Here’s a quick video showing me wrap my wreath with crochet and assembling the bow: